onepf/OpenIAB/README.md

 =====
 * **As close to Google Play In-app Billing API as possible** - we optimize the OpenIAB library by the following parameter "lines on code you need to change in an app that already works in Google Play to make it working in all the appstores"
 * **One APK works in all app stores** - OpenIAB chooses proper billing method automatically or follows your requirements
-* **Open In-App Billing protocol** - OpenIAB is designed provide lightweight solution that supports hundreds of appstores.
-When app store implements OpenIAB protocol on app store side all applications with OpenIAB become fully compatible with new app store without recompile.
+* **Open In-App Billing protocol** - OpenIAB is designed to provide a lightweight solution that supports hundreds of appstores.
+When app store implements OpenIAB protocol on app store side all applications with OpenIAB become fully compatible with new app store without recompiling.
 * **No middle man**

 No Middle Man
 =====
 OpenIAB is an open source library that handles OpenIAB protocol and wraps some already existing IAB SDKs as well.
-It is important to understand that all payments are processed directly by app store and there is no a middle man staying between the app developers and the appstores.
+It is important to understand that all payments are processed directly by the app store and there is no middle man standing between the app developers and the appstores.
 OpenIAB is not a payment service.
 It is just an API how the apps communicate with app stores to request in-app billing.
-There is a common open API all the stores can use instead of each new store implement their own API and developers have to integrate all these different APIs in their apps.
+There is a common open API all the stores can use instead of each new store implementing their own API and developers having to integrate all these different APIs in their apps.

 How Can I Help?